Manas-Kandi/Manas-Kandi/README.md

 ## What I'm Into

 🔬 **Research & Design** – User research, interaction design, and translating insights into products that people actually want to use.
-3+ years at Motorola Solutions working with 1,000+ public-safety users.
+3+ years at Motorola Solutions.

 🤖 **AI-Native Development** – Experimenting with agentic workflows, prompt strategies, and how AI can augment design thinking.
 I use Claude, Windsurf, and Claude Code to iterate on ideas rapidly.